-We will continue with our current policy, which is that software releases are supported until two major releases, (major releases are based upon signficant new features to the code) have come out after them.
-Examples of major releases are 9.7 and 9.6, or 4.1 and 4.0.
-For example: 9.7.x general support is phased out 6 months after 9.9.0 is introduced.
+We will continue with our current policy, which is that software releases are supported until two major releases, (major releases are based upon significant new features to the code) have come out after them.
+Examples of major releases are BIND 9.8 and 9.9, or DHCP 4.1 and 4.2.
+For example: 9.7.x general support was phased out 6 months after 9.9.0 was introduced.
 Currently, we publish major releases six to nine months apart.
 We will support no more than four major releases of either BIND or DHCP, in total, at any one time.

 Here are our current ESV versions and their EOL dates:

 - BIND 9.6-ESV will be supported until January, 2014

 - BIND 9.9 Extended Support Version will be supported until June, 2017

 - DHCP 4.1-ESV will be supported until December 2014